+353-1-416-8900REST OF WORLD

 • The total market size of EU4 and the UK was calculated to be approximately USD 100.0 million in 2023, which was nearly 22% of the total market revenue for the 7MM.

-• According to these estimates, among EU4 and the UK, Germany accounted for the highest market with approximately USD 25.6 million in 2023, followed by France with approximately USD 20.8 million in the respective year, and the UK with USD 20.7 million in 2023.
+• According to the analyst's estimates, among EU4 and the UK, Germany accounted for the highest market with approximately USD 25.6 million in 2023, followed by France with approximately USD 20.8 million in the respective year, and the UK with USD 20.7 million in 2023.

 • The only US FDA-approved product, Amgen’s CORLANOR (ivabradine), generated the second-highest revenue of USD 90.3 million, in the US, in 2023.